 Informed Care and Treatment Decisions

 Central to informed consent is the principle that a competent person's informed decision should be respected.
-Patients should be assisted to make the best decisions they can about their health care.
+Patients, or where necessary, their legal representative, should be assisted to make the best decisions they can about their health care.
 In order to do this they should:

 - be given the information they need about: